RSS

 Called musical classrooms.

-One day he might host the Tonight Show.
+One day he hosted the Tonight Show or was elected to Congress.

 _______________________